dvo/profile/README.md

 # It's a free CV!
 You can view a live demo <a href="https://dvo.github.io/profile/">here</a>

+<p>The CV is stored as an XML file, although I'm open to switching to JSON-LD.
+However, in order to truely decouple of the data from the applications, I want users to be able to update their profile without the need for an interface.</p>

-<p>The CV is stored as an XML file, although I will probably switch to JSON-LD.
-By ensuring that all data is stored and accessed in a standardized way, employers can search for potential employees, without the need for a middle man.
+<p>By ensuring that all data is stored and accessed in a standardized way, employers can search for potential employees, without the need for a middle man.
 As it currently stands, the XML file is read-only.
 However, I plan to introduce a browser plugin that will allow users to connect to their hosting provider and manage their data (and webmail) remotely.
 Why?
 Because then we can build powerful applications on top of this data, without locking the user into any specific platform.</p>

 <p>Over time I will introduce new features.
 For example, I will provide users with a way to add posts (RSS/Atom feeds), which other users can subscribe to.
 They will be able read their posts in the NEWS section.
 Also, using the browser plugin you can like, dislike and comment on any URL.</p>